 What is Breast Thermography?

-Breast thermography is an accurate, safe and non-invasive breast screening technique.
-The procedure takes only a few minutes, and there is no touching or compression of the breast whatsoever.
+Breast thermography is a valid, safe and non-invasive breast screening technique.
+The procedure takes only a few minutes, and there is no touching or squeezing of the breast.

 Breast thermography uses special infrared-sensitive cameras to digitally record images of the variations in surface temperature of the human breast.
-It's basically a specialized HDTV night vision camera used to record images of the heat patterns of the breast.
 The recorded images are called thermograms.

 Blood vessels, cysts, other benign sources, and metabolic processes such as growing breast tumors all radiate heat from within the breast.
-A portion of the radiated heat reaches the surface of the breast, where it composes a stable thermal pattern.
+A portion of the radiated heat reaches the surface of the breast, where it composes a stable thermal pattern which is what is measured in thermal imaging.

 A breast thermography examination consists of recording these thermal patterns and interpreting them according to a strict and complicated analytical procedure.
 When analyzed properly by highly trained individuals, the images implicitly disclose various pathological and abnormal processes.
 The breast's Thermal Score (TH rating) is dependent on the characteristics of more than twenty different thermal signs, which taken together indicates the patient's risk for breast cancer development.
 The range of scores is divided into five classes.
 Each class indicates an assessment of the patient's risk.
 The five classes are Normal, Borderline Normal, Borderline Abnormal, Abnormal, and Severely Abnormal.